ProcStack/procstack.github.io/docs/AIDev/aiNotes.htm.md

 I'm not an authority on ai!!

-These are just my random theories / thoughts / research on AI.
+These are my theories / thoughts / research on AI.

 Tap the Entry Title above to open the Blog Entry List.